 With a Cardiology Technology diploma, management certificate from the University of Calgary and experience working in Foundation and Volunteer Resources departments, Helen has the experience to fulfill her role as CESLM’s Volunteer Coordinator.

 Helen enjoys travelling with her husband and being a Nana to her grandchildren.
 A special Bible verse she likes, because her name means “light,” is Matthew 5:16: “Let your light so shine before men, that they may see your good works, and glorify your Father which is in heaven.”

-Sandy, having a deep call to work with non-profits focused on children in impoverished countries, was offered an opportunity to work with a charity helping children in Myanmar, India, Philippines and Kenya.
-Together with his wife Janelle and their three children moved from Calgary to Kelowna in 2016.
-Later, in 2018, Sandy joined the Cooperative as the fourth nonprofit he has worked for over the past 18 years.
-Sandy and his family felt they were to be back in Calgary and moved back in July of 2020.
+Sandy, having a deep call to work with non-profits focused on children in impoverished countries, was offered an opportunity to work with a charity helping children in Myanmar, India, the Philippines and Kenya.
+Together, he and his wife Janelle and their three children moved from Calgary to Kelowna in 2016.
+Later, in 2018, Sandy joined the Cooperative as the fourth nonprofit he has worked for over the past 18 years and eventually moved his family back to Calgary in July 2020.

-Growing up across the USA and having friends from all cultures, Darlene learned to love internationals and newcomers at an early age.
+Growing up across the USA and having friends from all cultures, Darlene learned to love internationals and newcomers.
 Later as an adult, she trained as an ESL teacher and enjoyed helping her students not only learn English, but adapt to a new culture.
-She has taught students from all parts of the world, in all levels of English.
+She has taught all levels of English to students from all parts of the world.
 Attending a Spanish-speaking church for many years, Darlene and her husband were immersed in both the language and culture of people from Latin America and Mexico.
-Currently, Darlene serves as a volunteer at Centre Street Church’s New Canadian Friendship Centre, leading an ESL Knitting/Crochet class with students from diverse cultural and religious backgrounds.
+Currently, Darlene volunteers at Agape Language Centre in Calgary as an ESL assistant with students from diverse cultural and religious backgrounds.